 - a.
 Sanction: All Organizations must seek a sanction from OAS prior to the introduction of any in-person artistic swimming program or activity for the 2021-22 season - b.
 Point of Contact: All Organizations delivering sanctioned, in-person artistic swimming programs or activity must appoint a designated COVID-19 RESPONSE COORDINATOR and submit their name to OAS.
-This appointment must take place prior to the introduction of any artistic swimming program or activity for the 2021-22 season and be in place while any federal or provincial COVID-19 related public health requirements or Emergency Orders are in place
+This appointment must take place prior to the introduction of any artistic swimming program or activity for the 2021-22 season and be in place while any federal or provincial COVID-19 related public health requirements or Emergency Orders are in place - c.
+Registered: All Individuals participating in sanctioned artistic swimming programs or activity (virtual or in-person) must be registered, with up-to-date contact information including phone number and email address entered in the CAS online registration system.
+This ensures participants are insured to take part in any artistic swimming activity

-- c.
-Registered: All Individuals participating in sanctioned artistic swimming programs or activity (virtual or inperson) must be registered, with up-to-date contact information including phone number and email address entered in the CAS online registration system.
-This ensures participants are insured to take part in any artistic swimming activity - d.
-Waivers and Attestation of All Participants: All Organizations delivering sanctioned artistic swimming programs or activity must facilitate the completion and storing of the following documents on the OAS website under Registration Information and Forms) prior to the resumption of any in-person artistic swimming activity: - OAS Declaration of Compliance: COVID-19 by coaches, officials, athletes, and other participants - Waiver or Assumption of Risk (minors) agreements by coaches, officials, athletes, and other participants - Code of Conduct for Athletes: COVID-19 - Pre-registration health survey for athletes - Participant self-assessment prior to every in-person training session - e.
-Facility Readiness Evaluation: All Organizations must assess the facility's readiness against safety measures set out in the Facility Readiness Evaluation Checklist (available in the Appendices below).
+- d.
+Waivers and Attestation of All Participants: All Organizations delivering sanctioned artistic swimming programs or activity must facilitate the completion and storing of the following documents on the OAS website under Registration Information and Forms) prior to the resumption of any in-person artistic swimming activity: - OAS Declaration of Compliance: COVID-19 by coaches, officials, athletes, and other participants - Waiver or Assumption of Risk (minors) agreements by coaches, officials, athletes, and other participants - Code of Conduct for Athletes: COVID-19 - Pre-registration health survey for athletes - Participant self-assessment prior to every in-person training session - Eacility Readiness Evaluation: All Organizations must assess the facility's readiness against safety measures set out in the Facility Readiness Evaluation Checklist (available in the Appendices below).
 Organizations must retain a copy of the completed Facility Readiness Evaluation Checklist for their records and may be asked to provide it to OAS - f.
 Emergency Action Plans: All Organizations must update their Emergency Action Plans for each facility or training space (available in the Appendices below).
 In order to do so, Organizations must review and understand any requirements imposed by the facility operator - g.
-Attendance: All Organizations delivering sanctioned, in-person artistic swimming programs or activity must record the attendance of all participants at every practice and ensure the records are available to be accessed quickly to ensure efficient contact tracing - h.
+Attendance DELETED - h.
 Symptoms: Any Individual who is currently experiencing COVID-19 symptoms and FAILS the Government of Ontario COVID-19 screening or COVID-19 school screening (for participants younger than 18 years old) must remain home until they receive a negative COVID-19 test result, are cleared by public health, or are diagnosed with another illness - Application of Health Orders: All Organizations and Individuals delivering sanctioned, in-person artistic swimming programs or activity reserve the right to ask any participant exhibiting COVID-19 signs or symptoms to follow public health orders and return home - j.
-Reporting: All Organizations delivering sanctioned, in-person artistic swimming programs or activity must report any confirmed case of COVID-19 through the OAS Injury Tracker k.
+Reporting DELETED - k.
 Violations: Should an Organization or Individual choose to discount, or circumvent, public health, government, facility, CAS, or OAS guidelines, such action will result in the suspension of a sanction for artistic swimming programs or activity, and disciplinary action.

-5. Competition Protocols NEW
+4. Competition Protocols